Logius-standaarden/API-Design-Rules/sections/designRules.md

       <dd>
          <p>Sensitive information MUST NOT be part of URIs
          <p class="note">The term sensitive is deliberately left undefined in this document.</p>
-         <p>In case of REST-API's for system to system communication on a closed network, this rule applies only when there is logging involved in systems that are not under control of the organizations involved in the exchange
+         <p>In case of REST-API's for system to system communication on a closed network, this rule applies only when there is logging involved in systems that are not under control of the organisations involved in the exchange
       </dd>
       <dt>Rationale</dt>
       <dd>